 The Zip Code Kings Approach: Don’t Try to Take the Whole City

-This is the entire premise behind how I teach market domination in Zip Code Kings.
+This is the entire premise behind how I teach market domination in Zip Code Kings, and it’s the approach I wish someone had handed me before I started my own pest control business.
 Pick one neighborhood with a couple hundred houses, not five.
 Just one, maybe two if they’re close together.

 Density reduces drive time.
 Density increases your visibility because people see your truck everywhere.
 And when people see you everywhere, they start to trust you before you ever knock on their door.
 The neighbors talk.
 The yard signs stack up.
 You become the company that owns that block, and then that street, and then that subdivision.

-We still run this same strategy across 19 locations in seven states.
+We still run this same strategy across 19 locations in seven states, and it’s worked whether we were starting a pest control business in Texas, Florida, Arizona, Georgia, Mississippi, South Carolina, or anywhere in between.
 It has not changed once.
 It works, and we’re going to keep doing it until it doesn’t.

 What Kills Most New Pest Control Operators